Abandoned & Little-Known Airfields:

 that owned a lot of Northern States Power Company & gave the land for use as an airport.”

-The airport had a revolving beacon light marking the airport,
+According to the St. Cloud Hospital, the airport had a revolving beacon light marking the airport,

-But this disturbed the sleep of patients in the nearby hospital,
+but this disturbed the sleep of patients in the nearby hospital,

 so the city & the hospital agreed to move the beacon to the roof of the hospital.